kailash-manasarovar/statement/docs/timeline/2024/august.md

 ![family](../../content/images/fake-accounts/family/Vigas%20dad.png)

 - I'm really sad for him when I hear all this.
-- The photo below was sent and looks like the trumpet teacher's son; in this case [trumpet teacher number two](../../crimes/protagonists/vidal-sastre.md#the-brother-or-mark-from-english-class-in-2013).
+- The photo below was sent and looks like the trumpet teacher's son; in this case [trumpet teacher number two](../../crimes/protagonists/vidal-sastre.md#the-brother-or-mark-from-english-class-in-2013), the Mark version.

 ![family](../../content/images/fake-accounts/family/son.JPG)